Bubblbu/this-and-that/pages/articles/2017-01-23-hello-world/index.md

 **Well okay... but how?**

-TBD

-+ Edit Button
++ Propose changes to an article

     1. Click on "Edit this article"
+    2. Login into your GitHub account (GitHub acc)
-    2. Edit article in GitHub edit interface (GitHub account needed)
+    2. Edit article in the web interface
     3. Submit and propose changes

-+ Button to view file history
++ To view the all changes to a document, just click on "View history" and you will be taken to the following view:

 <figure class="floatCenter">
     <img style="width: 100%;" src="./history.png" alt="history">